katyasoup/jenStackLaunchpad/readme.md

 ---
 X create GET route in server.js
 X handle click event in client.js
-- create $ajax request in click event that makes a GET request to the new route
-- test $ajax request by having the route console.log a message when the GET route is hit
-- have the route send a response
+X create $ajax request in click event that makes a GET request to the new route X test $ajax request by having the route console.log a message when the GET route is hit X have the route send a response
-- handle the response in client.js by logging it out
+X handle the response in client.js by logging it out

 Stretch Goals:
 ---